Mariochem92/PhasorIdentifier/README.md

 ### Code Functionality Overview

 The code is engineered to identify regions of interest through two distinct methods: contour plots and phasor analysis.
-This process culminates in the generation of two pivotal dataframes: `df` and `df_dataset`.
+This process culminates in the generation of images and two pivotal dataframes: `df` and `df_dataset`.

+- **Generated Images:**
+  - The code produces two types of images:
+    1. An image containing all detected phasors, providing an overview of their distribution.
+    2. For each analyzed sample (either cumulative or single-file analysis), the code generates an image showcasing identified ROIs as contour plots.

-- **df Dataframe:**
+- **Dataframes:**
+  - The analysis yields two pivotal dataframes:
-  - This dataframe comprehensively stores information related to the extracted phasors during the analysis.
+    1. `df`: This dataframe comprehensively stores information related to the extracted phasors during the analysis.

-- **df_dataset Dataframe:**
-  - Within this dataframe, you will find intricate details about each individual datapoint encapsulated within the analyzed pixels.
+    2. `df_dataset`: Within this dataframe, you will find intricate details about each individual datapoint encapsulated within the analyzed pixels.

+- **Exporting Data:**
+  - Should you wish to conduct further analysis externally, the dataframes can be easily exported as CSV files.
+Employ the following command to export the `df` dataframe:
+    ```python
+    df.to_csv('Exported_data.csv', index=False)
+    ```

 ### Morphological Analysis and Clustering